 For instance, she’s looking into volunteering with the zoo.
 There is an educational program that sends volunteers into schools to teach kids about animals.
 “That would be fun to try,” Casey says.

-Whether you spend time volunteering, attempting a new hobby, taking classes, or trying a new exercise, the people you meet and befriend will be a major part of your enjoyment.
+Whether you spend time volunteering, attempting a new hobby, taking classes, or trying a new exercise, the people you meet and befriend can be a major part of your enjoyment.

 Staying Connected With Your Adult Children

 Demelza Campbell, CEO of Parental Wealth, knows how difficult it can be for adult children and their parents to acknowledge each other’s capabilities.
 This can cause some serious friction between the generations.
-But Campbell encourages retirees to reach partnership with their adult kids, which can foster a lovely new chapter in the relationship—although it can be tough to get there.
+And if there is history of a strained relationship, it may make connections even more difficult.
+But Campbell encourages retirees to reach partnership with their adult kids, which may foster a new chapter in the relationship—although it can be tough to get there.
+Be patient and give space for everyone to navigate the feelings that may be present.

-That’s why Campbell suggests letting your kids see your soft underbelly.
-“Permit yourself to be a little more vulnerable,” Campbell advises.
-“Retirement is a perfect opportunity to acknowledge any outstanding issues that may have dug their heels in.”
+Campbell notes that “Retirement is a perfect opportunity to acknowledge any outstanding issues that may have dug their heels in.”

 Specifically, Campbell tells retirees to talk openly about your concerns, how you want to age, and what you want to experience in retirement.
 Then ask your children about their own concerns and wants.
 That’s how you can forge a partnership together.